-You really can’t appreciate Vermont without spending a fair amount of time wandering around on the extensive network of back roads.
-These hard packed dirt tracks will lead you through woods and meadow past isolated farmhouses and estates to spectacular mountain and valley views.
-You will invariably pass an old cemetery, the occasional cellar hole, and always an array of old stone walls that seem to be in the middle of nowhere.
+We often tell our guests here at the October Country Inn that you really can’t appreciate Vermont without spending a fair amount of time wandering around on the extensive network of back roads.
+These hard packed dirt tracks will lead you through woods and meadow.
+You often pass isolated farmhouses with spectacular mountain and valley views.
+You invariably pass an old cemetery.
+In might be the Swain cemetery.
+Cellar holed, and old stone walls are everywhere.
 These are remnants of a Vermont of old.

-Although it’s hard to imagine now, the Vermont of old was almost totally cleared of trees by early settlers.
-There were many small communities scattered through the countryside that no longer exist.
+Although hard to now imagine, early settlers cut down all the trees.
+Many small communities scattered through the countryside disappeared.
 All that exists, are the remnants–cemeteries, cellar holes, and stone walls.

 Reading Center is one such town that no longer exists.
 All that remains of Reading Center is a marker alongside Town Hill Road, what remains of an old schoolhouse alongside Brown Schoolhouse Road, old apple orchards clustered around old stone walls and cellar holes, and a collection of old cemeteries.